 There is one feature in this list that really stands out: The Amazon 53 Premium DNS.
 It allows connecting registered domains to the Amazon 53 DNS service.
 As you may know, a premium DNS service can have many benefits.
 The results: easily manage domains through Kinsta, improved security and often better performance.

-Furthermore, as Kinsta is a managed WordPress host, they do not provide email hosting.
+Furthermore, as Kinsta is a managed cloud platform, they do not provide email hosting.
 As you may know, it is a good practice to separate web-hosting from e-mail hosting.

 What a big advantage is that transactional emails are supported out of the box.
 Transactional emails are messages send from your website, such as form submissions.

 Now that we have looked into the features in this Kinsta review, it is time to look into the next chapter: Performance!
 In short: Kinsta’s WordPress performance is superb!
 In fact, I miss the right adjectives to describe it.
 Moreover, the performance scales very well with consistent response times.

 So what makes your website scream on Kinsta?
 For the geeks out there: what technology does Kinsta use?